Route6 Documentation

 -

-Connect your AI tool to the MCP server at
+Point your AI tool at the MCP server on

 Architecture summary